-However, English is also widely spoken, and you can get around with just knowing English as well.
+However, English is also widely spoken, and you can get around with just knowing English.

-If you are planning to relocate, you must sort out your health insurance and residency and see nearby spots by your living space.
-Many employers give residence to ex-pats.
+If you plan to relocate, you must sort out your health insurance and residency and see nearby spots by your living space.
+Many employers give residence to expats.

 Commonly, there are compounds where workers all live.
 Such compounds offer many facilities relating to sports and leisure.

-This makes it easier for people who are not well acquainted with the likes of the Country and places just yet.
+This makes it easier for people not yet acquainted with the likes of the Country and places.